 Click here to access the required health forms.

-Classes for the Fall 2014 semester begin on September 2.
+Classes for the Spring 2015 semester begin on January 26, 2015.
 Click here for the academic calendar.

-All Au Pairs who did not take courses during the spring term 2014 must complete an Au Pair Application for the fall term 2014.
+All Au Pairs who did not take courses during the spring or fall term 2014 must complete an Au Pair Application for the spring term 2015.
+The form will be available November 15th.
 Within 4 business days of submitting the form, new students will receive a student ID, and a Drew email address.
 Once you receive your student ID#, you should visit the Business Office in their new location in Holloway Hall to get your student ID card.
 You will need your ID card to access the library and obtain a parking placard from the security office in Pepin. (please refer to your campus map)

 Returning Students: (Au Pairs enrolled as of spring term 2014)

-Returning students who were enrolled during spring 2014 already have their Drew ID# and email address and will be able to enroll in classes August 25th.
-You will need to bring your ID to the security office in Pepin to receive a parking placard for the fall term.
+Returning students who were enrolled during spring or fall 2014 already have their Drew ID#, student ID Card and email address and will be able to enroll in classes January 26th.
+You will need to bring your student ID to the security office in Pepin to receive a parking placard for the spring term.

 Selecting a Course